Community Foundation Announces 2020 Lilly Scholars

 In addition to full tuition to an accredited public or private nonprofit college or university in Indiana of their choice, the students will receive a $900 annual stipend for books and equipment.

 The Community Foundation of Southern Indiana administers the Lilly Endowment Community Scholarship program locally.
 Students in all accredited public and private high schools in Clark and Floyd counties were invited to apply.
 Applications from each county were reviewed and scored by an independent committee of civic volunteers who assessed applicants in a blind review process.

-Once the 15 semi-finalists were determined from the 237applicants this year, each was individually interviewed, according to Crystal Gunther, director of community philanthropy for the Community Foundation of Southern Indiana.
-Finalists were then selected and their names were submitted to Independent Colleges of Indiana Inc. (ICI) for selection of the recipients.
-ICI is a non-profit corporation that represents 30 regionally accredited, degree-granting,non-profit private colleges and universities in Indiana, and is the statewide administrator of the Lilly Endowment Community Scholarship Program.
+Once the 13 semi-finalists were determined from the 236 applicants this year, each was individually interviewed, according to Crystal Gunther, director of community philanthropy for the Community Foundation of Southern Indiana.
+Finalists were then selected and their names were submitted to Independent Colleges of Indiana Inc. (ICI) for final approval.
+ICI is a non-profit corporation that represents 30 regionally accredited, degree-granting, non-profit private colleges and universities in Indiana, and is the statewide administrator of the Lilly Endowment Community Scholarship Program.

 The primary purposes of the Lilly Endowment Community Scholarship Program are 1) to help raise the level of educational attainment in Indiana; 2) to increase awareness of the beneficial roles Indiana community foundations can play in their communities; and 3) to encourage and support the efforts of current and past Lilly Endowment Community Scholars to engage with each other and with Indiana business, governmental, educational, nonprofit and civic leaders to improve the quality of life in Indiana generally and in local communities throughout the state.
 There were 143scholarships awarded statewide.